 The aviation industry is constantly undergoing development and change and, accordingly, new products, equipment and methods of repair and overhaul service are likely to be introduced in the future.
-In addition to manufacturing ground support equipment and selected aerospace and defense components for original equipment manufacturers and the U.S. government and repairing jet engines and airframe components, we re-design sophisticated jet engine replacement parts originally developed by jet engine original equipment manufacturers so that we can offer the replacement parts for sale at substantially lower prices than those manufactured by the original equipment manufacturers.
+In addition to manufacturing ground support equipment and selected aerospace and defense components for OEMS and the U.S. government and repairing jet engines and airframe components, we re-design sophisticated jet engine replacement parts originally developed by jet engine OEMS so that we can offer the replacement parts for sale at substantially lower prices than those manufactured by the OEMS.
 Consequently, we devote substantial resources to research and product development.
 Technological development poses a number of challenges and risks, including the following:

-/bullet/ We may not be able to successfully protect the proprietary interests we have in various jet engine parts, ground support equipment and repair processes.

-/bullet/ As original equipment manufacturers continue to develop and improve jet engines, we may not be able to re-design and manufacture replacement parts that perform as well as those offered by original equipment manufacturers or that we can profitably sell at substantially lower prices than the original equipment manufacturers.
+- /bullet/ We may not be able to successfully protect the proprietary interests we have in various jet engine parts, ground support equipment and repair processes. - /bullet/ As OEM's continue to develop and improve jet engines, we may not be able to re-design and manufacture replacement parts that perform as well as those offered by OEMs or that we can profitably sell at substantially lower prices than the OEMs.